|High School:||Lemont HS|

 2015 SEC Academic Honor Roll

-One of the top offensive linemen in LSU history … Three-year starter with 37 career stars (27 at center, 9 at right guard, 1 at left tackle) … LSU was 25-12 with Pocic in the starting lineup, which included a 20-7 record with him at center … LSU produced a 1,000-yard rusher in each of his years as a starter … LSU also had a player rush for at least 100 yards in 28 of the 37 games in which he started on the offensive line … First-Team All-America by Football Writers Association of America (FWAA) in 2016 … Second Team All-America as a senior in 2016 from both Walter Camp, Sporting News and American Football Coaches Association … Named SEC Offensive Lineman of the Week five times during his career, including an SEC-best three times in 2016 … Senior Bowl invitee … Graduated in December of 2016 with a degree in sports administration … Named Permanent Team Captain for the 2016 season.
+One of the top offensive linemen in LSU history … Three-year starter with 37 career stars (27 at center, 9 at right guard, 1 at right tackle) … LSU was 25-12 with Pocic in the starting lineup, which included a 20-7 record with him at center … LSU produced a 1,000-yard rusher in each of his years as a starter … LSU also had a player rush for at least 100 yards in 28 of the 37 games in which he started on the offensive line … First-Team All-America by Football Writers Association of America (FWAA) in 2016 … Second Team All-America as a senior in 2016 from both Walter Camp, Sporting News and American Football Coaches Association … Named SEC Offensive Lineman of the Week five times during his career, including an SEC-best three times in 2016 … Senior Bowl invitee … Graduated in December of 2016 with a degree in sports administration … Named Permanent Team Captain for the 2016 season.

 SENIOR SEASON (2016)